 - Upping the ante, losing the message: Yelling often fails to get the point across because emotions can overcome the message.
 It will also likely escalate the situation, and the child’s aggression, be it verbal or physical.

 - Heard it all before: If parents yell all the time, Dr. Dickstein notes, “kids may either shut down or ignore it because it’s nothing new.”
 Adds Kara Gebhart Uhl, a mother of three and the blogger behind Pleiades Bee, “Sometimes, a whispered ‘I’m very disappointed with your actions’ is much more startling to a child than a screaming rant.”

 - Hard on self-esteem: We know that yelling and harsh parenting are associated with lower self-esteem for kids, and can affect their performance in school.
 Kids who are the object of verbal aggression are at risk for aggressive or disruptive behavior.
-Dr. Dickstein cautions that when mom or dad yells, the child may feel the parent doesn't "love them or even like them" and can only criticize.
+Dr. Dickstein cautions that when mom or dad yells, kids may feel the parent doesn’t “love them or even like them” and can only criticize.

 - Missing out on the positive: When yelling is the chronic mode of communication, both children and parents are missing out on the chance to form positive, affectionate bonds.
 And for kids predisposed to anxiety and depression, internalizing these negative interactions may be the tipping point.

 - You feel bad, too: Meanwhile, blowouts can leave parents feeling guilty, frustrated and demoralized.
 Adults who express anger in negative ways increase their chronic stress, which contributes to health problems.

 Addressing inappropriate behavior calmly enables you to focus on teaching the child what’s problematic about his behavior, and following through with effective consequences.